Information Age: Previous inventions

 Humans have manufactured tools for counting and calculating since ancient times, such as the abacus, astrolabe, equatorium, and mechanical timekeeping devices.
 More complicated devices started appearing in the 1600s, including the slide rule and mechanical calculators.
 By the early 1800s, the Industrial Revolution had produced mass-market calculators like the arithmometer and the enabling technology of the punch card.
-Charles Babbage proposed a mechanical general-purpose computer called the Analytical Engine, but it was never successfully built, and was largely forgotten by the 20th century and unknown to most of the inventors of modern computers.
+Charles Babbage proposed a mechanical general-purpose computer called the Analytical Engine, but it was never successfully built, and was largely forgotten by the 20th century, and unknown to most of the inventors of modern computers.

-The Second Industrial Revolution in the last quarter of the 19th century developed useful electrical circuits and the telegraph.
+The Second Industrial Revolution, in the last quarter of the 19th century, developed useful electrical circuits and the telegraph.
 In the 1880s, Herman Hollerith developed electromechanical tabulating and calculating devices using punch cards and unit record equipment, which became widespread in business and government.

 Meanwhile, various analog computer systems used electrical, mechanical, or hydraulic systems to model problems and calculate answers.
 These included an 1872 tide-predicting machine, differential analysers, perpetual calendar machines, the Deltar for water management in the Netherlands, network analyzers for electrical systems, and various machines for aiming military guns and bombs.
 The construction of problem-specific analog computers continued in the late 1940s and beyond, with FERMIAC for neutron transport, Project Cyclone for various military applications, and the Phillips Machine for economic modeling.

 Building on the complexity of the Z1 and Z2, German inventor Konrad Zuse used electromechanical systems to complete in 1941 the Z3, the world's first working programmable, fully automatic digital computer.
-Also during World War II, Allied engineers constructed electromechanical bombes to break German Enigma machine encoding.
+Also, during World War II, Allied engineers constructed electromechanical bombes to break the German Enigma machine encoding.
 The base-10 electromechanical Harvard Mark I was completed in 1944, and was to some degree improved with inspiration from Charles Babbage's designs.